mtgjson/mtgjson-website/docs/changelog/version-4/README.md

 ### Other
 #### Added
-- Daily prices for paper cards added to `AllPrices` from TCGPlayer.
+- Daily prices for paper cards added to `AllPrices` from TCGplayer.

 #### Changed
 - Daily prices can operate in a more self-sustaining way.